bertrandmc/til/aws/developer-associate-notes.md

 Master Key can never leave the KMS, never exported, if you need to own the master key you need to use AWS CloudHSM service instead of KMS.

+It integrates with more than 50 AWS services.
+KMS has two APIs:
+`KMS.Encrypt("Some Text")` => SDASRGFDGRTYER...
+`KMS.Decrypt("SDASRGFDGRTYER...")` => Some Text

+How KMS works under the hood:
+For encrypting application data (<= 4KB), it uses envelope encryption.
+`KMS.GenerateDataKey` => creates a symmetric data key (plaintext and encrypted).
+Uses plaintext data key to encrypt your data then discards it.
+Stores encrypted data key alongside your data.
+To decrypt: `KMS.Decrypt(encryptedDataKey)` => to get the plaintext data key.
+Then decrypt the data with the plaintext symmetric key.
+The envelope key is encrypted and decrypted with a master key.

 **API calls**
 aws kms encrypt
 aws kms decrypt